torontopubliclibra/dana-teagle-dot-com/README.md

 This is the repository for a few different webpages that relate to my work and life.
 The websites are all built with jQuery, HTML, and SCSS.

 ### Web/software developer portfolio
-The [main page](https://danateagle.com/) is for my web design and software development portfolio.
+The [main page](https://danateagle.com/) is for my design and web/software development portfolio.
 The data for each of the projects is stored as JSON for ease of iterating, filtering, and updating.

 ### The Toronto Public Libra
 The [second page](https://danateagle.com/alt) is a list of various external links (all iterated from another JSON file).